SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 again the next turn, even if she failed.
 For other actions, such as repair (any kind) or con, failing the roll should have serious consequences, depending on how bad the failure was.
-A small difference between the diﬃculty number and the success total means the character may try again next round at a higher diﬃculty.
+A small difference between the difficulty number and the success total means the character may try again next round at a higher difficulty.
 A large difference means that the character has made the situation signiﬁcantly worse.
 She will need to spend more time thinking through the problem or ﬁnd someone or something to assist her in her endeavor.
 A large difference plus a